stanbaek/ece387/_sources/AI_policy.md

 ## 🧠 Final Words

-AI will be a tool in your future engineering career—but learning to **use it responsibly and ethically** is essential.
-This course supports your growth, and that means **doing the hard work yourself** when it matters.
+AI will be part of your future as an engineer.
+Learning to use it **ethically, responsibly, and appropratly** start here.
+In this course, it means AI may support your understanding - but **thie thinking, coding, debugging, and writing must be yours.**

 Let’s use technology wisely—with integrity, curiosity, and responsibility.